RVgo4it/mmsgate/README.md

 There should be a service account listed, to its right, there is an action menu.
 Select Manage Keys.

 Click ADD KEY and select Create new key.
 Key type is JSON and click Create.
 Download the file named similar to "mmsgate-abcde-f0123456789a.json" and keep it in a safe place.
-It needs to be added to the Flexisip server.
+It needs to be added to the Flexisip server configuration.

 From an Ubuntu Desktop 22.04 LTS system (recommended), or most any Intel/AMD x86_64/amd64 system with Docker, open a command prompt.
 The compilation process for an Android application will need significant memory, 8GB or more of memory is recommended.